 Currently, if you are suddenly suffering from a new spate of headaches, you will likely be given an MRI for migraines.
 Though situations like hormonal life changes, latent allergies, and large stressors may bring dormant migraines to life for you, most people know that they are migraine sufferers by the time they're adults.
 Because of this, the MRI is often done to rule out more serious brain issues.
 It is likely that your neurologist will be up-to-date on the newest studies on MRI results and migraine biomarkers, and can let you know if you have the brain structure that makes this a likely diagnosis.

 What to Know Before Your Test

 An MRI is one of the most detailed imaging tools available to the medical field today.
-However, there are a number of people who may need to choose alternate tests or wait until a better time because of certain conditions.
+However, several people may need to choose alternate tests or wait until a better time because of certain conditions.
 The MRI uses very powerful magnets to show the images inside your body.
-If you have metal implanted in your body anywhere, however, it’s important to discuss this with your physician.
-Things like metal dental fillings are rarely magnetic, and shouldn’t be an issue.
+If you have metal implanted in your body anywhere, however, it's important to discuss this with your physician.
+Things like metal dental fillings are rarely magnetic, and shouldn't be an issue.
 However, if you have had pins or plates added to your body as a result of broken bones, particularly in the skull, an MRI may not be possible.
 Other conditions that make an MRI less likely include pacemakers, aneurysm clips, pregnancy, insulin pumps, TENS back pain devices, metal eye sockets, cochlear implants, spine stabilization rods, severe lung disease, GERD, claustrophobia, and obesity weighing 300 lbs and more.
 A test will usually take between 40 minutes and three hours, depending on how much of your body needs to be imaged.
-Because this is done in cross-section one thin layer at a time, you are expected to be able to lie very still for very long periods of time.
+Because this is done in cross-section one thin layer at a time, you are expected to be able to lie very still for very long periods.